Cosmic Shear constraints from HSC Year 3 with clustering calibration of the tomographic redshift distributions from DESI: Results

-In Figure \ref{fig:corner_excluded_bins}, consistency tests are performed by running cosmological inference while removing information provided by either Bin 3 or Bin 4, and compare to the full run.
-The resulting corner plot displays consistent measurements between all bins.
-A preference towards lower $\Omega_m$ and higher $\sigma_8$ values is noticed when excluding Bin 3, akin to behavior presented in Figure 17 of the two-point correlation analysis \cite{Li2023_HSCY3_CosmicShear}, but the $\sigma$-shifts presented in Figure \ref{fig:param_sigma_shifts} alleviate concerns of inconsistencies.
-The lower error bound of the "No Bin 3" chain is underestimated due to the MCMC chain piling up near the boundaries of the prior ($\pi(\Omega_m)\sim\mathcal{U}(0.1, 0.7)$).
-Furthermore, the obtained value when excluding Bin 3 presents a fairly low value of $\Omega_m$, showing the same trend as what was obtained in the same scenario in the real space analysis \cite{Li2023_HSCY3_CosmicShear}.
-In this work, akin to \cite{Li2023_HSCY3_CosmicShear, Dalal2023CosmoShearHSC}, the constraint on the $S_8$ parameter is emphasized, due to the strong degeneracies between parameters $\Omega_m$ and $\sigma_8$.
+We consider parameter estimation when excluding bins from MCMC inference, presented as the "No Bin \textit{i}" results.
+The lower error bound of the "No Bin 3" chain is underestimated due to the MCMC chain piling up near the boundaries of the prior ($\pi(\Omega_\mathrm{m})\sim\mathcal{U}(0.1, 0.7)$).
+Furthermore, the obtained value when excluding Bin 3 presents a fairly low value of $\Omega_\mathrm{m}$, akin to behavior presented in Figure 17 of the two-point correlation analysis \cite{Li2023_HSCY3_CosmicShear}.
+Nonetheless, the bin exclusion results overlap well with the "All Bins" results.
+In Figure \ref{fig:corner_excluded_bins}, we present the corner plots associated to the aforementioned measurements to compare the posterior distribution overlaps.

 { }